StasDoskalenko/react-native-apple-healthkit/README.md

 ###  Installation

-Install the [react-native-apple-healthkit] package from npm:
+Install the [react-native-apple-healthkit-rn0.40] package from npm:

-`npm install react-native-apple-healthkit --save`
+`npm install react-native-apple-healthkit-rn0.40 --save`

 ##### Xcode

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-2. Go to `node_modules` ➜ `react-native-apple-healthkit` and add `RCTAppleHealthKit.xcodeproj`
+2. Go to `node_modules` ➜ `react-native-apple-healthkit-rn0.40` and add `RCTAppleHealthKit.xcodeproj`
 3. In XCode, in the project navigator, select your project.
 Add `libRCTAppleHealthKit.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Click `RCTAppleHealthKit.xcodeproj` in the project navigator and go the `Build Settings` tab.
 Make sure 'All' is toggled on (instead of 'Basic').
 In the `Search Paths` section, look for `Header Search Paths` and make sure it contains both `$(SRCROOT)/../../react-native/React` and `$(SRCROOT)/../../../React` - mark both as `recursive`.
 5. Enable HealthKit in your application's `Capabilities`